Functionalizing Defects in Advanced Semiconductors (FUNDAMeNT) (completed)

 About the project

-The project is divided into three work packages:
+The project was divided into three work packages:

 3. WP3 will focus on Dependence of defect properties on nanostructure (crystal) size.
-This work package is led by Lasse Vines, and will have two postdocs working within the work package spesifically.
-Geraldo Cristian Vasquez has already started his post doctoral fellowship in WP3, and the second postdoc is set to start in early 2018.
+This work package is led by Lasse Vines, and two postdocs worked within the work package spesifically - Geraldo Cristian Vasquez and Robert Karsthof.

 In addition to the personell working spesifically within a given work package FUNDAMeNT also employs several post doctoral fellows that work broadly across all the work packages.
-These post docs are Kalliopi Bazioti, Olekandr Malyi and Konstantina Iordanidou.
+These postdocs are Kalliopi Bazioti, Olekandr Malyi and Konstantina Iordanidou.
 Thomas Aarholt also participates to this activity in a researcher capacity.
-A fourth post doc is set to start in the fall of 2018.

 - Design and control of electrical properties of oxide semiconductors based on fundamental insight in ruling defects/complexes